 Similarly, joint liability is attached to the entity's directors or management if the cessation of payments is a result of a fraudulent or grossly negligent act.

 In general, the deadlines33 of the insolvency procedure are shortened as follows: (1) the deadline for filing an appeal against the orders of the judge rapporteur is now 10 days from the issuance of such orders; (2) the deadline for the convention of the creditors' assembly by the judge rapporteur is now five days prior to such a meeting and the summary of the rapporteur's order for convening the assembly must be published in the Bulletin of Judicial Publications of the Jurists' Pension Fund.

 Priority of claims

-Priority of claims is regulated in Articles 96 and 167 of the Bankruptcy Code as well as in Articles 975-978 of the Code of Civil Procedure mutatis mutandis.
-Following the enactment of the law, there are entirely new claims that will be secured with assets which do not bear any encumbrances up to that date (of the enactment) then employment claims existing prior to the date of the first auction and concerning due salaries up to six months shall have super-priority for an amount up to the minimum wage provided for an employee above 25 years old multiplied by 275 per cent.
+Priority of claims is regulated in Articles 96 and 167 of the Bankruptcy Law as well as in Articles 975 to 978 of the Code of Civil Procedure mutatis mutandis.
+Following the enactment of the law, there are entirely new claims that will be secured with assets that do not bear any encumbrances up to that date (of the enactment) then employment claims existing prior to the date of the first auction and concerning due salaries up to six months shall have super-priority for an amount up to the minimum wage provided for an employee above 25 years old multiplied by 275 per cent.
 This super-priority is calculated per employee and per month for the aforementioned six-month period, following the payment of legal costs, costs for the management of the bankruptcy property and other claims arising from the bankruptcy's works.

 After the satisfaction of this super-priority, the priority of claims is as follows: (1) financial facilities provided throughout the restructuring period, (2) special preferred claims, (3) general preferred claims and (4) unsecured creditors.